 Listen to this Article

-Women are often the victims of sexual harassment on the job.
+Women are often the victims of sexual harassment on the job, even in the San Francisco Bay Area.
 However, the harassment and discrimination may only get worse when a woman decides to start a family.
 If a woman can’t work during her pregnancy, her employer might try to fire her or deny her leave.
 Worse, employers might try to demote employees or take away their seniority when they decide to come back to work.
 If you are thinking about getting pregnant, it’s important to understand your rights so you can protect yourself.

 Most Women in California are Protected